hazelcast/hazelcast-docker/README.md

 	* Value should be greater or equal `hazelcast.graceful.shutdown.max.wait`
 	* Alternatively, you can configure the Docker timeout upfront by `docker run --stop-timeout <seconds>`

-You can debug and monitor Hazelcast instance running inside Docker container.
+You can debug and monitor Hazelcast instances running inside Docker containers.

 ## Managing and Monitoring

-You can use JMX or Prometheus for the application monitoring.
+You can use JMX or Prometheus for application monitoring.

 ### JMX

 You can use the standard JMX protocol to monitor your Hazelcast instance.
-Start Hazelcast container with the following parameters.
+Start a Hazelcast container with the following parameters.

 ```
 $ docker run -p 9999:9999 -e JAVA_OPTS='-Dhazelcast.jmx=true -Dcom.sun.management.jmxremote.port=9999 -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=false' hazelcast/hazelcast